-Yuval Harari’s book, Sapiens: A Brief History of Mankind, enables readers to realize how modern human beings arrived at their current position.
+Yuval Harari’s book, Sapiens: A Brief History of Mankind, discusses how history defines us.
 It’s a wonderful book every unbounded thinker must read.

-A few months ago, I provided you with the most enlightening quotes from the book.
-Today, I’ll share with you 9 lessons I learned from the book.
+A few months ago, I shared the most enlightening quotes from the book.
+Today, I’ll share 9 lessons I learned from the book.

 - Trade Cannot Exist Without Trust

-Trade exists because we trust our money, banks, and companies.
-We trust that companies will deliver the products we want if we deposit money in their bank accounts, and companies trust the banks in which we deposit our money.
+Trade exists due to trust: we trust money, banks, and companies.
+We trust that companies will deliver the products we want if we deposit money in their bank accounts.
+Companies trust the banks in which we deposit our money.

-Besides modern trade, ancient trade existed because traders trusted each other.
-All traders believed that other traders had good intentions and for this reason, they went to market centers to trade with them.
+Ancient trade existed because traders trusted each other.
+All traders believed other traders had good intentions.

 - Why People Eat Too Much High-Calorie Foods